-Did you know that research has found that countries that speak more gendered languages have less gender equality?
+Did you know that research has found that countries who speak more gendered languages have less gender equality?

 Although English may be less gendered than other languages, it’s still important to remember that our choice in words reflects the world we live in.
 Increasingly, organizations are consciously working to create a more inclusive culture, and are focusing their efforts on inclusive language.
 Inclusive language, in particular, gender neutral language is a conscious effort to confront biased thinking and create more equitable workplaces by choosing words that welcome human diversity.